 Do flashing bike lights affect depth perception?

-It is often believed that flashing lights make it harder for vehicles and other road users to detect distance and speed of travel because the stimulus is not constant.
+It is widely believed that flashing lights make it harder for drivers and other road users to detect distance and speed of travel because the stimulus is not constant.

 Though it relates specifically to strobe lights used on emergency vehicles, an article published in Fire Engineering states “the viewer has depth perception difficulty… at night with strobes, unless the strobe is reflecting off of a nearby object.”